-Throughout eight years of publishing Green Child’s digital magazine, we’ve covered plenty of inspiring ideas for celebrating Earth Day with kids.
-We protect what we love.
-And we’ve found the best way to encourage kids to protect the environment is to get them outside so they can fall in love with nature.
+Throughout 11 years of publishing Green Child’s digital magazine, we’ve covered plenty of inspiring ideas for celebrating Earth Day with kids.
+But here’s the one thing we know is true: We protect what we love.
+And the best way to encourage kids to protect the environment is to get them outside so they can fall in love with nature.

 So we thought we’d compile the best resources and projects for celebrating Earth Day with kids… all in one place for you!

-The Significance of Observing Earth Day with Kids
+The Importance of Observing Earth Day with Kids

 These articles explain the importance of getting children involved in Earth Day… plus some practical and fun ways to do it.